Urgent help Donate

 About us

-Solent Mind is the largest mental health charity in Hampshire, supporting over 48,000 people with mental health interventions annually.
+Solent Mind is the largest mental health charity in Hampshire.
 It is part of a network of 125 local Minds in England and Wales, which are independent charities affiliated to Mind, the national mental health charity.
 Solent Mind has its own board of trustees and raises its own funds to deliver its services, support and training tailored to the needs of people living in Hampshire, Southampton, Portsmouth, and the Isle of Wight.
 Solent Mind has a gold award for workplace wellbeing index 2022/2023 and has signed up to be a mindful employer.

-For further details on this role please email:
+For further details on this role please email :

 Job description person specification